excellogalihs/arch/README.md

 **Why?** `nm-applet` is the little Wi-Fi icon that sits in your tray (next to the volume/battery icons) once `waybar`'s tray module picks it up.
 Without this line, NetworkManager itself still auto-connects to known networks fine on boot — but you'd have no visual indicator or quick-click menu to switch networks, check signal strength, or forget a network without dropping back into `nmtui` every time.

-> 💡 **Tip:** If you don't see the tray icon appear after adding this, double check `"tray"` is included somewhere in your `modules-right` list in `~/.config/waybar/config.jsonc` (from Step 28) — the applet runs invisibly without a tray to dock into.
+> 💡 **Tip:** If you don't see the tray icon appear after adding this, double check `"tray"` is included in your `modules-right` list in `~/.config/waybar/config.jsonc` (already added in Step 28) — the applet runs invisibly without a tray to dock into.

 To just check your connection status without the menu: